Mickaël Marsiglia

-Mickaël Marsiglia (born 25 December 1975, in La Ciotat) is a former French football midfielder who is now working as the assistant manager for AS Cannes.
+Mickaël Marsiglia (born 25 December 1975) is a former French football midfielder who is now working as the assistant manager for AS Cannes.

 Career

 Marsiglia began his career with AS Cannes.
 In 2000, he was subject of a £1.75 million move to Olympique de Marseille, to replace Robert Pires.

 In September 2004, Marsiglia signed a four-month contract with Scottish First Division side Clyde.
 However, he never really adjusted to the Scottish game, and left the club after only one month, in which he played three games.

 He then went on to have spells in Switzerland, Israel and Italy, before returning to AS Cannes in 2008 for a third spell with the French outfit.

-Managerial Career
+Managerial career

 Marsiglia joined as Manager of AS Cannes in 2016 before moving to a preferred role of Assistant Manager of Cannes in 2017, and still serves as assistant manager to this day.